 Experience Sheffield Scholarships

 We're offering over 150 Experience Sheffield Scholarships worth £3,600 each for home fee paying students starting their studies in September 2021.
 If you're eligible you'll be invited to apply once you receive an offer from us.
+We hope to confirm the details of our 2022 entry scheme soon.

 You must meet all of the criteria below to be eligible to apply: